 Positions that may help and those to avoid

 - Swings and bouncy seats can work well to keep your baby upright.
 Use rolled blankets or towels to keep their body straight when they are slumping.
-Car seats cause babies to slump, which increases the pressure in the stomach and can make reflux worse.
+Car seats cause babies to slump, increasing the stomach’s pressure and making reflux worse.

-- Tummy time in an elevated position at 30 degrees is beneficial, but this shouldn’t be used for sleeping due to the risk of SIDS.
+- Tummy time in an elevated position at 30 degrees is beneficial, but this shouldn’t be used for sleeping due to SIDS risk.
 Babies must be supervised in this position.

 - If your baby shows signs of reflux during nappy changes, prop your baby on a low wedge or pillow.
 Roll your baby to the side to wipe their bum, rather than lifting both legs into the air.
 Try to time changes before feeding, when the stomach is most empty.